 - After the two layers of sand and plastic sheet, a wire mesh is placed.

-- If you want some engraving or other textures imprinted on the floor, then they are created using various stencils and moulds during the concrete pouring step and it is then allowed to set.
+- If you want some engraving or other textures imprinted on the floor, then they are created using various stencils and molds during the concrete pouring step and it is then allowed to set.

-- After the concrete has set, it is time for its polishing.
+- After the concrete has been set, it is time for its polishing.
 A grinder is used over the complete floor leaving no area for this purpose.